Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 * TODO: illustrate when the outer unsubscribes, but the inner does not(yet)

+* the **inner** observable is added to the `_subscriptions` arr of outer subscriber's `destination`; when the **inner completes**, it will automatically remove itself from `_subscriptions`
+  * this is desired because if the **outer subscriber** completes and there are still **active inner observables**, then the outer one can be unsubscribed from, because if the source completed, there is no way this outer subscriber will receive any other notifications from the source;
+  this does **not** mean that the inner observables must complete, because, apart from their creation, they're **independent from** the **outer observable**, which indicates that they should be kept _alive_, until all of them complete, which will in turn make the entire stream complete, thus unsubscribed.

 * you can access the **outer index** in your **projection function**
   ```ts
   constructor(/* ... */ private project: (value: T, index: number) => ObservableInput<R> /* ... */) { }